cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 - "Learn how to implement this method using ROOT library for c++"
 keypoints:
 - "The dataset for this tutorial contemplates one Muon Id (Tracker Muon) and further contains the three kinematic variables (pT, Eta, Phi)"
 - "Everything in this tutorial should be done using only the ```Efficiency.C``` file.
-The "**check out** sections" are only for you to see what's going on under the hood"
+The **check out** sections are only for you to see what's going on under the hood"
 - "Documentation available [here](https://github.com/AthomsG/LIP_INTERNSHIP/blob/master/Documentation.md)"
 ---